-- When we give our car to our friend to use.
+- Situation when we give our car to our friend to use;

-- The most common example is availing locker services from banks i.e. banks are the bailee and the person keeping his belongings in such lockers are bailor and they both agreed upon for some consideration i.e. bailor uses the locker and in turn, bailee charges the consideration for providing such services.
+- The most common example is availing locker services from banks, i.e., banks are the bailee, and the person keeping his belongings in such lockers are bailor.
+They both agreed upon for some consideration, i.e., bailor uses the locker, and in turn, bailee charges the consideration for providing such services.

 - Completion of such mutually agreed terms by both parties.

 - Handing over of possession back to bailor by bailee;

 - It requires at least two parties, i.e., one should be bailor, and the other is the bailee.

 - Under this, agreement or contract is mandatory which might be written or verbal as well;